If you’re not happy with your Progressive car insurance policy and want to cancel it, don’t worry—the process is fairly easy.

 Step 3: Think about your reasons for leaving Progressive.

-Major life changes will often affect your insurance rates, so if you simply haven’t informed Progressive about your new car or a job change, that could explain why their rates are higher than those of other insurance companies.
+Significant life changes will often affect your insurance rates, so if you haven’t informed Progressive about your new car or a job change, that could explain why its rates are higher than those of other insurance companies.
 In that case, you can save yourself a great deal of money with a simple phone call.

-Step 4: Sign up for a replacement policy.
+Step 4: Sign up for a replacement auto insurance policy.

 On your Insurify quote list, you’ll be able to view each real, bindable deal and specify whether you’d like to buy online or over the phone from a dedicated agent.
 Now, make a choice that works with your needs and your wallet!
 Take note of your new policy length (six months or a year) and how much you’ll owe today as a down payment to let your policy kick in.

-Once you’re set up with your new insurance policy, it’s time to call Progressive at 1 (800) 776-4737 and tell them you want to cancel your policy.
+Once you’re set up with your new insurance policy, it’s time to call Progressive at 1 (800) 776-4737 and tell the representative you want to cancel your policy.
 The Progressive agent will probably try to talk you into keeping your existing policy.
-They may even offer you a sweet deal to keep you as a customer (which is why it’s wise to test the waters by calling Progressive before you make the switch if price is the reason you’re changing companies).
-Just politely tell the customer service agent that you’ve already signed up with a new insurance company and you’re committed to changing policies.
+Progressive may even offer you a sweet deal to keep you as a customer (which is why it’s wise to test the waters by calling Progressive before you make the switch if price is the reason you’re changing companies).
+Politely tell the customer service agent that you’ve already signed up with a new insurance company, and you’re committed to changing policies.

 Step 6: Confirm your refund amount.

 If you change from Progressive to a new insurance provider before your policy is due to expire, you should get any unused insurance premiums refunded to you.
-This can be quite a significant amount of money if you prepaid your policy for a year and are switching insurance companies fairly early on.
-The customer service agent should be able to tell you how much you’ll be getting back when you call to cancel; also make sure they have up-to-date contact information for you.
+This can be quite a significant amount of money if you prepaid your policy for a year and are switching insurance companies reasonably early on.
+The customer service agent should be able to tell you how much you’ll be getting back when you call to cancel; also, make sure they have up-to-date contact information for you.
 Progressive will send you a check in the mail, and you should get it within a few weeks.
-If you don’t receive that check in a timely manner, call Progressive customer service again and find out if and when they issued it.
+If you don’t receive that check promptly, call Progressive customer service again and find out if and when Progressive issued it.

 You’ll also receive a formal notice of cancellation from Progressive, usually in the same envelope as your refund check.
 Hold onto this letter just in case there are any problems with your transition.
-For example, if Progressive renews your policy despite your canceling it, you’ll be able to send them a copy of that letter to prove that they should reverse the charges.
+For example, if Progressive renews your policy despite your canceling it, you’ll be able to send Progressive a copy of that letter to prove that the company should reverse the charges.

 Canceling at renewal: a special case

-If you wait to cancel your Progressive policy until right before it’s due to renew, you’ll still need to call the customer service number and officially cancel your policy.
-Most insurance policies renew automatically, so if you don’t tell them that you’re canceling, you’ll end up paying premiums to both Progressive and your new insurance company.
+If you wait to cancel your Progressive auto insurance policy until right before it’s due to renew, you’ll still need to call the customer service number and officially cancel your policy.
+Most insurance policies renew automatically, so if you don’t tell Progressive that you’re canceling, you’ll end up paying premiums to both Progressive and your new insurance company.